 The second lever is silence.
 When a prospect finishes answering, most reps start talking within one second.
 Top performers wait two to three seconds.
 That pause creates space for the buyer to add something they did not initially think to say.
 The additions are almost always the most diagnostic information on the call.

 Measure your ratio on every recorded discovery call.
 Tools that score talk time are standard across most call recording platforms.
 If you are consistently above 50%, address it specifically: write shorter questions, practice the pause, and review recordings where you hit 43/57 to identify what you did differently.
+For a deeper look at the benchmark data and drills to bring your ratio down, see the full guide on talk-to-listen ratio in sales.

 How to quantify pain in dollars or hours